 Human Brain Evolution

-Here, we present the generation and comparative analysis of tissue-level RNA-seq datasets covering prenatal and postnatal periods of human and macaque brain development as well as single-cell and single-nuclear analysis of gene expression in midfetal development and adulthood, respectively.
+Here, we present the generation and comparative analysis of tissue-level RNA-seq datasets covering prenatal and postnatal periods of human and macaque brain development as well as single-cell and single-nucleus analyses of gene expression in midfetal development and adulthood, respectively.